top of page

 > Photos of the process.

 > MONUMENT made with 10 metal frames, handwoven with cabuya, and installed in the surroundings of Doña Rosa's house, an emerging community center.
 Children wanted to give life to San Miguel neighborhood (one of the most affected by the avalanche) and they proposed to build a monument.
-We invited a group of women to do it with them and the result was a series of textiles that seek to redefine Doña Rosa's house as a meeting, collaborative and learning space.
+We invited a group of women to do it with them and the result was a series of textiles to redefine Doña Rosa's house as a meeting, collaborative and learning space.

 + CHAGRA DE JUEGOS